chdmark/cat-generator/README.md

 ## Setting up the Environment

-1. After cloning the repo from Github, type "bundle install" in your terminal to install the ncessary gems.
+1. After cloning the repo from Github, type "bundle install" in your terminal to install the necessary gems.

 ## Running the program